 Another factor that can determine the taste of coffee is their country of origin.
 Since coffee regions cultivate different species of Arabica coffee plants.
 The country becomes part of the identity and the flavor profile of the beans.

 But the most common way to identify the taste of the coffee bean is through its color.
 Coffee beans have a color classification that ranges from light to dark and sometimes extra dark.
-The changes in color happens as the temperature for roasting increases.
+The changes in color happen as the temperature for roasting increases.
 As the beans absorb more heat, oils begin to surface.

 Though it’s not accurate to classify coffee beans with color the particular shade of brown makes it convenient to identify the roasting level.
 Thus it makes light roast more distinguishable than dark roast.